-- Most of the normal paths are very easy to sensitize-80% 95% transaction flow coverage (c1+c2) is usually easy to achieve. - The remaining small percentage is often very difficult. - Sensitization is the act of defining the transaction.
+- Most of the normal paths are very easy to sensitize-80% + 95% transaction flow coverage (c1+, 2) is usually easy to achieve. - The remaining small percentige is preasing why difficult. - Sensitization is the act of defining the transaction.
 If there are sensitization problems on the easy paths, then bet on either a bug in transaction flows or a design bug.